ltzWolf/Effective-Berries/README.md

 # Effective Berries
-Effective Berries adds new berries to the game which gives you boosted status effects.
+Effective Berries adds new berries to the game which give you boosted status effects.